 • No unscheduled breaks are permitted unless permission is obtained in writing from David, Janice or Trevor Horner .
 Requests of this nature will only be considered in very special circumstances such as close family bereavement.

-P.P.S Number (Tax Number for Employment): Social Welfare Office, 22 Kings Inn street
+P.P.S Number (Tax Number for Employment): Apply Online

 Normally you will not be able to apply for your PPS number until after you have found employment in Ireland.
 At that point you should ask your employer to supply you with a letter of employment.
-Take this to the Social Welfare Office together with proof of your living address and a copy of your passport.
+Apply online to the Social Welfare Office together with proof of your living address, a copy of your passport and you must also give the employer letter to prove that you need a PPS number for a valid reason (that is to pay tax in Ireland) .
+Further details about the PPS application procedure can be found here.

 Medical Insurance: